 If you use a classic coffee pot or a pour over, then you might be going through single-use filters.
-You can switch out your disposable filters for an organic cotton filter for 2-4 cup pour overs, a stainless steel filter for large pour overs, one of these reusable filters for your coffee pot.
+You can switch out your disposable filters for organic cotton filters, a stainless steel filter for large pour overs, or one of these reusable filters for your coffee pot.

 Coffee pod machines like Nespresso and Keurig are certainly not the most sustainable option, but I understand that life is sometimes only possible with these babies (and we have one, so no judgement at all).
 But make sure you’re doing the best you can with the pods after use.

-Nespresso has a recycling program.
+Nespresso (recently a B Corp) has a recycling program.
 You can add bags with a prepaid shipping label for free to any order.
 Send your used pods back to Nespresso where they recycle the aluminum and compost the group.

 Keurig is also working to make their pods recyclable, though it certainly takes some work on your part.
 You can get the low down here on recycling your K-cups properly.
 But even better would be to use the Keurig reusable pod in which you use your own grounds!